jstormes/phpslickgrid_old/README.md

 To setup the databases you will need to run the sql scripts in the /setup directory.

-p_slickgrid_dev.sql Ð Will setup the application database.
+p_slickgrid_dev.sql - Will setup the application database.
-P_shared_dev.sql Ð Will setup the shared database.
+P_shared_dev.sql - Will setup the shared database.

 LOGGING IN:
 -----------